tylerJPike/OOS/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

+This package creates a paradigm to provide a structured and automatd approach to out-of-sample time series forecasting, a common, important, and subtle task.
 In many ways, this package is merely a wrapper for the excellent exant time series forecasting routines on CRAN -- including both traditional econometric time series models and modern machine learning techniques.
-However, this paradigm is meant to provide a structured approach to out-of-sample time series  forecasting, a common, important, and subtle task.
-This package further provides a modern and comprehensive set of forecast combination tools and forecast comparison metrics.
+However, this package additionally provides a modern and comprehensive set of forecast combination tools and forecast comparison metrics.

 ## Workflow and available Tools